 Make Christ Known

-Justice -The holistic growth of all people in a given area whether that be city, state, country or world and in the use of the means necessary to sustain their flourishing;
+- Justice -The holistic growth of all people and the more just uses of the means necessary to sustain their flourishing;

 First Baptist Church on Fifth is involved in the ongoing mission projects featured below.